A 7 Day celebration of cinema in the North East!

 SSFF welcomes the inclusion of your Press Kit (if one is available) with your submission.
 If your film is successful, we will use high resolution stills from your film for promotional purposes.

-Films previously submitted to SSFF can be considered if substantial changes have been made to the film, if you wish to submit the film under these circumstances please contact the SSFF Programming Team prior to submission to discuss your entry.
+Films previously submitted to SSFF will not be considered.
+If substantial changes have been made to the film and you wish to submit the film please contact the SSFF Programming Team prior to submission to discuss your entry.

 PREVIEW MATERIALS AND ONLINE SCREENERS

 Please submit your film digitally via the filmfreeway.com website.
-SSFF only accept online screeners through Vimeo.com and Youtube.com or the FilmFreeway platform.
 If you wish to use another online screener, please contact the SSFF Programming Team prior to submission to discuss your entry.

 SCC, its members, employees, and volunteers of SSFF will not be held responsible for broken or incorrectly submitted URLs.

 It is your responsibility to ensure there is a working online screener submitted by 20/08/2023.

 It is your responsibility to ensure that the film is in full working order and submitted in the correct format.
 There are no refunds for entries with incorrectly formatted preview materials or non-working online screeners.